Strengths and weaknesses of 5 possible Biden running mates

 1. Kamala Harris

-Biden became the 2020 Democratic front-runner in the first place largely due to the overwhelming support he's received from African American voters.
+Biden became the 2020 Democratic front-runner in the first place largely because of the overwhelming support he's received from African American voters.

 Biden commits to picking woman as his vice presidentMarch 16, 202000:30

-Harris, 55, would help balance a ticket led by a 77-year-old white man and could help further cement the party's relationship with the most loyal Democratic voters in the country (94 percent of black women voted for Hillary Clinton over Donald Trump in 2016, according to exit polls).
+Harris, 55, a senator from California, would help balance a ticket led by a 77-year-old white man and could help further cement the party's relationship with the most loyal Democratic voters in the country (94 percent of black women voted for Hillary Clinton over Donald Trump in 2016, according to exit polls).

-She may, however, face continued questions over her record as a prosecutor and attorney general in California, including a controversial decision to prosecute parents of truant children and an appeal of a California court ruling that had declared unconstitutional the death penalty.
+She may, however, face continued questions over her record as a prosecutor and attorney general in California, including a controversial decision to prosecute parents of truant children and an appeal of a California court ruling that had declared the death penalty unconstitutional.

 A recent internal poll of members conducted by She the People, a group of women of color, found Harris to be one of two top contenders.

-Note: CORRECTION (March 16, 2020, 8:50 p.m.
-ET): An earlier version of this article misstated the party to which Rep. Val Demings of Florida belongs.
-She is a Democrat, not a Republican.